nodecg/awesome-nodecg/README.md

 ## Utilities
 - [prime-manual-alerts](https://github.com/ProbablePrime/prime-manual-alerts) - Manual emits follow, subscription, host and tip events which prime-alerts can listen to.
+- [prime-socialmedia](https://github.com/ProbablePrime/prime-socialmedia) - A NodeCG social media displayer for popups with information on several social media platforms.
+- [streen](https://github.com/SupportClass/streen) - a centralized interface for interacting with Twitch Chat.
+- [Dashboard](https://github.com/nodecg/dashboard) - A Standalone application to check and use your NodeCG Dashboard.
+- [NodeCG-OBS](https://github.com/nodecg/nodecg-obs) - adds the ability to connect to 1-4 instances of OBS (via obs-websocket) to your NodeCG bundle

 ## Dashboard Polymer Elements
-These are [Polymer](https://www.polymer-project.org/1.0/) elements meant to be used as part of a dashboard panel.
+These are [Polymer](https://www.polymer-project.org/) elements meant to be used as part of a dashboard panel.
 Think of them as building blocks that can be used to speed up development time of a panel.
 - [nodecg-toggle](https://github.com/NodeCGElements/nodecg-toggle) - Toggles the boolean state of a Replicant.
 - [nodecg-toast](https://github.com/NodeCGElements/nodecg-toast) - An implementation of paper-toast designed to work well in NodeCG dashboard panels.